sliu7714/csc309_website/README.md

     * If you already added a certain tag, you are not allowed to add a duplicate
-* You may click close at the top right to cancel the posting creation Once you are done, click submit to create a posting with the information provided
+* You may click close at the top right to cancel the posting creation Once you are done, click submit to create a posting with the information provided (you may see the new posting object in the console but the UI will update when we connect with a backend)

 ![create section screenshot](Files/screenshots_phase1/create.PNG)